 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that impact the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the consolidated financial statements and the reported amounts of revenue and expense during the reporting period.
-Significant estimates include the valuation of derivative warrant liability and the valuation of stock-based compensation.
+Significant estimates include the valuation of stock-based compensation.
 Actual results could differ from those estimates.